-analyses of HAE prevalence in the U.S. and market research studies with HAE patients, physicians, and payors in the U.S.-has the potential to reach a global peak of more than \$500 million in annual sales.
+In anticipation of a commercial launch of ORLADEYO, we have completed the build-out of our commercial infrastructure to support the successful launch of ORLADEYO in the U.S. Based on proprietary market research, including analyses of HAE prevalence in the U.S. and market research studies with HAE patients, physicians, and payors in the U.S., we anticipate the commercial market for ORLADEYO has the potential to reach a global peak of more than \$500 million in annual sales.
 These expectations are subject to numerous risks and uncertainties that may cause our actual results, performance or achievements to be materially different.
-There can be no assurance that regulatory approval of ORLADEYO will be granted in a timely fashion or at all, that our commercialization methods and strategies will succeed, or that the market for ORLADEYO will develop in line with our current expectations.
-See the "Risk Factors" section of this Quarterly Report on Form 10-Q, including the information under "Risk Factors-Risks Relating to Our Business-We do not have a great deal of experience in commercializing our products or technologies, and our future revenue generation is uncertain" for further discussion of these risks.
+There can be no assurance that regulatory approvals of ORLADEYO will be granted in a timely fashion or at all, that our commercialization methods and strategies will succeed, or that the market for ORLADEYO will develop in line with our current expectations.
+See the "Risk Factors" section of this Quarterly Report on Form 10-Q, including the information under "Risk Factors" has Relating to Our Business-Risks Relating to Drug Development and Commercialization-There can be no assurance that our commercialization efforts, methods, and strategies for our products or technologies will succeed, and our future revenue generation is uncertain" for further discussion of these risks.